 ODYSSEUS develops CYCLOPS, an optical communications terminal for microsatellites, based on a payload developed by Paris Observatory which has flown in Space in 2018.

-This compact and integrated module will allow for duplex inter-satellite communications, while paving the way for long range, energy efficient and high data rate exchange of information, supporting solar system exploration with small satellites.
+This compact and integrated module will allow for duplex inter-satellite & space-to-ground communications, while paving the way for long range, energy efficient and high data rate exchange of information, supporting the solar system exploration with small satellites.

 This technology is representative of ODYSSEUS interest in solutions increasing the autonomy, the level of decision making and the efficiency of small satellites.

-ODYSSEUS SPACE Inc.
+ODYSSEUS SPACE SA